Britannia Beach: Events and Activities

 During its successful years, Britannia Beach had many events for people to enjoy.
 The first of these being Miners Day.
 This was a day of celebration to honour those who kept the town going, the miners.
 Many events took place during Miners day which included drilling, mucking, diving (aquatic), running, and bicycle decorating competitions.
 The second major event was the Copper Queen pageant which was held from 1926 to 1966 during Victoria Day celebrations in May.
 The school children voted who should be named as Britannia Beach's Copper Queen and with each new Queen came a different variation of the crown she was presented, making each year unique to their own.
 Being Copper Queen had some responsibilities too as they had to attend local events and holiday festivities during their reign.
 Although Britannia Beach was essentially remote until the 1950s, there were plenty of recreational activities for everyone.
 In an interview with the Vancouver Sun, former resident Frances McKilligan stated that "Sports clubs, amateur theatre, hobby clubs and annual community celebrations took place throughout the year.
 Dances, parties, movies and picnics were held and there were ample areas for hiking, swimming and fishing with the beautiful Howe Sound as a backdrop."

 In the media

+The 1995 Season 3 Episode 2 Paper Clip of the US TV show The X-Files was filmed specifically around the Britannia Mine Museum.

 The 2010 episode of the US TV show Psych, Dual Spires, was filmed almost entirely in Britannia Beach.
-In 2017, many scenes for The Crossing (TV series) were filmed in and around the village.
-In the same year, scenes for Travelers (TV series) were also shot in Britannia Beach.
-Parts of the second season of the HBO show The Last of Us were filmed in Brittania Beach.
+In 2017, many scenes for The Crossing were filmed in and around the village.
+In the same year, scenes for Travelers were also shot in Britannia Beach.
+Parts of the second season of the HBO series The Last of Us were filmed in Brittania Beach.